 Sure, you can use the same old towel to set up your transition area.
 But what triathlete wouldn't appreciate a squishy and cute transition mat on race day?
 This item is one that will delight every time.
 Check out the wild designs from SpeedHound that include space for friends (or you!) to write an encouraging note, or choose something more conservative on Amazon ($35).

 Encourage your loved one to recover well after working out or racing with one of these gifts.

 A pair of Oofos sandals or slides feel awesome on your feet after a long run or race.
 The squishy soles are so luxurious! ($50-70)

 The Original Worm portable, full-body massage roller is great for rolling out tight muscles or for extra comfort when driving or flying.
-If your sweetie has some chronically sore spots, this is a gift they will use often.
-It even comes in pink for Valentines, or choose black if you prefer ($24-32)!
+If Mom has some chronically sore spots, this is a gift she will use often.
+Choose from black and pink options in two sizes ($24-32)!

 Do you have another gift idea to recommend?